Here’s a popular question we hear all the time: How does legal marijuana affect child custody?

 This decision had a big impact on taxes, laws, and even criminal proceedings.
 Prosecutors quickly dropped most pending misdemeanor cases.

-Despite this newfound legal status, and the fact that you can buy it at one of the many stores popping up on the Washington landscape like springtime mushrooms, recreational marijuana use still carries a stigma with it, and it can have an impact on child custody cases.
+Despite this newfound legal status, and the fact that you can buy it at one of the many stores that dot the Washington landscape like springtime mushrooms, recreational marijuana use still carries a stigma.
+Additionally, it often has an impact on child custody cases.

-Since legal weed is a fairly new phenomenon, there is not a lot of hard data about how it impacts child custody decisions.
-There are, however, anecdotal stories popping up from all over the place, not just in Washington.
+Since legal weed is a fairly new phenomenon, there’s not a lot of hard data about how it impacts child custody decisions.
+We do, however, hear anecdotal stories from all over the place, not just Washington.

 Many of these cases eventually went the way of the parents, with the courts deciding that the children were not in any actual immediate danger.
-Though this does illustrate a larger issue: legal marijuana use is a huge gray area when it comes to child custody and well-being.
+This does, however, illustrate a larger issue: legal marijuana use is a huge gray area when it comes to child custody and well-being.

 From a theoretical standpoint, legal marijuana use falls into a similar category as alcohol consumption.
 The reality, however, is that they’re not always treated the same way.
 As there aren’t any set-in-stone guidelines, cases are likely to vary a great deal depending on the people involved.

 Though Washington and an increasing number of other states now consider marijuana legal, under federal law it still falls in the same category as heroin, LSD, and other Schedule 1 drugs.
 While this shouldn’t directly impact your custody case, it speaks to the stigma attached to the substance.